juancavallotti/py-knn-search/README.md

-# py-knn-search
+# KNN Search for Python

-A KNN implementation for symmetric contextual search that works with various word embeddings.
+This is my artisanal attempt at KNN Search.
+The intended use of this library is for generic symmetric contextual search and works with various word embeddings through the ```Embedder``` interface.
+I use this library throughout my projects, and it’s distributed as-is, according to the terms of its license.
+I use it on production systems, but please, use it at your own risk.